When did they get into our homes? A brief history of houseplants

 Although ancient civilizations already used potted plants, the idea to grow plants inside buildings became popular in the 17th century, when explorers returning from their travels and sailors coming back from the overseas colonies brought to Europe previously unknown species.

 In the race to introduce new plants, Britons hold the lead for a long time, importing species from North America, Asia, Australia, and Africa.
 Among the most famous pioneers, Joseph Banks (1743-1820) introduced in Europe a number of tropical plants – including mimosas, eucalyptuses, and wattles -, and expanded the Kew Gardens, the world’s largest botanical collection.
-It is at that time that people begun to cultivate plants indoors.
+It is at that time that people began to cultivate plants indoors.

 Up: houseplants in the Victorian era, images via www.oldhouseonline.com.